ProjectPythia/pythia-foundations/foundations/conda.md

-# Installiig and Managing Python with Conda
+# Installing and Managing Python with Conda

 Conda is an open-source, cross-platform, language-agnostic package manager and environment management system that allows you to quickly install, run, and update packages within your work environment(s).